queryluke/masseffect-5e-data/data/rules/saving-throws.md

 throws made using a particular ability score.
 Some monsters have saving throw proficiencies as well.

 The Difficulty Class for a saving throw is determined by the effect that causes it.
-For example, the DC for a saving throw allowed by a spell is determined by the caster’s spellcasting ability and proficiency bonus.
+For example, the DC for a saving throw allowed by a power is determined by the caster’s powercasting ability and proficiency bonus.

 The result of a successful or failed saving throw is also detailed in the effect that allows the save.
 Usually, a successful save means that a creature suffers no harm, or reduced harm, from an effect.